 Healthy snacks can be a great way for boosting employees’ mood and productivity.

 And who doesn’t love free food?

-18) Host Lunch and Learns
+18) Encourage Lunch and Learns to Boost Employee Engagement

-19) Offer Work-Life Balance to Engage Employees
+19) Improve Work-Life Balance to Engage Employees

 That’s a surefire way to kill employee morale and may lead to burnout.